Nextdoor/bender/README.md

 ## Configuration

 Bender uses JSON configuration files.
-See the [docs](https://pages.github.com/Nextdoor/bender/) for more details on config file specifics.
+See the [docs](http://oss.nextdoor.com/bender/) for more details on config file specifics and how to include your configuration in deployment.

-Different configurations per lambda function alias are supported.
-The filename of the configuration must match the function alias.

 ## Deployment